 Still not ready yet

-All you need to do is make a run to home depot for your necessary PVC piping and connectors to run drainage pipes from your kitchen sink, through your kitchen cabinets, through the bathroom wall where pipes from the sink and tub will intersect with it, then run the pipe out of the bathroom wall.
+All you need to do is make a run to home depot for your necessary PVC piping and connectors.
+You’ll be running drainage pipes from your kitchen sink, through your kitchen cabinets, through the bathroom wall to where pipes from the bathroom sink and tub will intersect with it.
+Then run the pipe out of the bathroom wall into a drainage or irrigation system.
 You can use the resulting gray water to keep your backyard and garden watered.
 It could easily be run like this

 You can also build your own composting toilet.
 There are multiple videos on YouTube showing not only how to build one, but how to use it.
 If you have never looked into this option before, I believe you’ll be pleasantly surprised.
 Here is one I really liked, but look through several videos to get a good idea of the many possibilities.
 You can create a look and feel all your own.

-For the cheapest possible off-grid set-up check out “How To Weather The Storm” which is a section of the article “Getting Out From Under Utility Shut Off Notices” Keep in mind that there are many different alternatives out there for any of these products listed.
+For the cheapest possible off-grid set-up check out THIS article.
+Keep in mind that there are many different alternatives out there for any of these products listed.
 There are also many different creative ways to be more effective and deliberate in your alternative living.
 Look around, familiarize yourself with what’s out there, then make the best decisions for you.

-That takes care of your necessities and leaves you completely tapped out financially.
+With your necessities taken care of, it leaves you completely tapped out financially.
 How are you going to furnish, paint, and decorate your new rent/mortgage and utility bill free home?
+Remember you’ve freed up some money from your paychecks, and finishing your home needn’t be expensive as you may think.
 Two of your greatest allies are Craigslist and Offer Up.
 Both sites offer dirt cheap or totally free used gems.
 You just have to be patient and diligent.
 For instance, since we have such a small living room, we should only be looking for a small sofa or loveseat, a tv stand, and maybe a coffee table.

 The sofa/chair set and coffee table are both free, and the tv stand is $30 all on Craigslist.